Diseases Of The Arteries Veins And Lymphatic Question and Answers

 Answer:

-Communication between an artery and adjacent vein leads to an arteriovenous aneurysm.
+Communication between an artery and an adjacent vein leads to an arteriovenous aneurysm.

 Arteriovenous Fistula Causes: